 Less than 20 minutes away, 10 km south of Cache Creek on Highway 97C is the historic community of Ashcroft.
 The town is known as The Heart of Gold Country and is situated a short distance from the main highway.
 Set in a sheltered valley beside the Thompson River.

 You can purchase a Trail Hiking Guide in downtown locations giving you a choice of over twenty trails in the area.
 Wildlife and bird-watching opportunities are everywhere.
 The surrounding mountains offer lots of opportunities for rock climbing, horseback riding, hiking, and more.

 Follow the Thompson River north of Ashcroft to see the towering sand hoodoos overlooking the river.
 Visit Barnes Lake for a rustic camping experience and excellent fishing.

 Known as the “Heart of the Highland Valley, Logan Lake is a popular destination for fishing, camping, hiking, bird watching and photography with mountains, forests and lakes in all directions.
 To get there, follow Highway 97C north from Merrit or turn off the Coquihalla Highway on Highway 97D.

 Take a free tour of the Highland Valley Copper Mine to see one of the largest open-pit mining operations in the world.
-Tours run May to August.
+Tours run from May to August.
 Stop at the lookout west of Logan Lake on highway 97C for a picture of the mine’s operating all year round.

 Stop in at Logan’s Lake Information Centre for maps and information about the area.